Call 020 7494 0118

 Penalties for employing illegal immigrants

-Under the Immigration, Asylum and Nationality Act 2006 your business may be liable for a civil penalty of up to £20,000 per illegal worker if you employ someone who does not have permission to be in the UK or undertake the work on offer.
+Under the Immigration, Asylum and Nationality Act 2006 your business may be liable for a civil penalty per illegal breach f you employ someone who does not have permission to be in the UK or undertake the work on offer.

 Employers may also face criminal prosecution if they knew, or had reasonable cause to believe, that an employee did not hold a lawful immigration status.
 On conviction for employing illegal immigrants you may face up to 5 years’ imprisonment and/or an unlimited fine.